 No, you don’t need a passport to enter Vatican City.
 Actually, if you aren’t paying attention, you won’t even notice you’ve crossed a border!
 There are no passport controls, and the dividing line is really a line drawn on a map as far as visitors are concerned.

 You do not need tickets to enter St. Peter’s Basilica.
 You will need to stand in line to go through security, but there is no charge to enter.
 Once you enter, you can purchase tickets on-site to climb the dome.
+We recommend this, as we all enjoyed the views, and being up close to the amazing mosaics.

 To visit the Vatican Museums, you will need tickets.
 These tickets are released 60 days in advance, and you should plan to buy them as soon as they are released.
 I waited one day after release and found that the earliest tickets still available for our desired day were for 5 pm.
 Thankfully, the museum let us enter a bit earlier than our tickets stated.